Santiago De Cuba Santiago De Cuba Province, Cuba Travel Guide

 One of Cuba's oldest and most varied museums, established by the Bacardí rum family.
 Collections span art, history, and natural science.

 Focuses on the 1953 attack and the early days of the Cuban Revolution.
-Contains historical documents, photographs, and artifacts from this pivotal event.
+Contains historical documents, photographs, plus relics from this pivotal event.

 The birthplace of Antonio Maceo, a figure in Cuba's independence wars.
 Now a museum dedicated to his life and the struggle for independence.